-Asbestos-containing material (ACM) was widely used throughout Queensland in the construction industry from around 1940 to mid 1980s.
-Asbestos was in some form or manner used in over 3,000 products.
+Between 1940 and the mid-1980s, Asbestos-containing material (ACM) was widely used in the construction industry.
+In fact, Asbestos was used in some form or manner in over 3,000 products throughout Australia.
+For properties built during this timeframe, it’s crucial to obtain an Asbestos audit.

 What is Asbestos?

 Asbestos is a fibrous mineral, mined from the ground and known for its durability.
-Between the 1940s and 1980s, many of the products used in the Australian building industry contained asbestos because of its fire resistant and effective insulating qualities.
+Between the 1940s and 1980s, many of the products used in the Australian building industry contained asbestos due to its fire-resistant and effective insulating qualities.

-Asbestos fibres are miniscule, approximately 50 to 200 times thinner than a human hair, and can be invisible to the naked eye.
-When asbestos or products containing asbestos are disturbed, these fibres are released into the air, and can remain airborne for long periods of time.
+Asbestos fibres are minuscule, approximately 50 to 200 times thinner than a human hair, and can be invisible to the naked eye.
+When asbestos or products containing asbestos are disturbed, these fibres are released into the air and can remain airborne for long periods of time.

 Why is Asbestos Dangerous?